Analytic Theory on the Space of Blaschke Products: Simultaneous Uniformization and Pressure Metric: Introduction

 \subsection{Summary of the proofs}

 As mentioned earlier, both the definition of the holomorphic structure on $\Bcal_d^{fm}$ and the proof of Theorem \ref{main theorem 1} follow from Theorem \ref{thm_simul}.
-To prove Theorem \ref{thm_simul}, we use the theory of quasiconformal surgery, which was also the key idea in Bers' proof of his simultaneous uniformization theorem \cite{Bers_SimultaneousUniform}.
+To prove Theorem \ref{thm_simul}, we use the theory of quasiconformal surgery, which is also the key idea in Bers' proof of his simultaneous uniformization theorem \cite{Bers_SimultaneousUniform}.
 However, for quasi-Blaschke products, the proof requires more technical details when showing the analytic dependence of solutions of Beltrami equations than Bers' in the setting of quasi-Fuchsian groups, due to the fact that $\dim_\Cbb\PSL(2,\Cbb)=3$ while $\dim_{\Cbb} \QB_d^{fm}=2d-1$.
 In the case of Fuchsian groups, a family of M\"obius transformation $(\gamma_t)_{t\in \Delta}$ is holomorphic in $t$ if and only if for any three points $\{z_i\}_{i=1,2,3} \in \hat{\Cbb}$, $t \mapsto \gamma_t(z_i)$ is holomorphic for each $i\in\{1,2,3\}$.
 See the application of \cite[Proposition 4.8.19]{Hub_vol1} in the proof of \cite[Proposition 6.12.4]{Hub_vol1}.
-However, for quasi-Blaschke products, since $\dim_{\Cbb} \QB_d^{fm}=2d-1$, we need to check analyticity of $2d-1$ points.
-We will use the $d-1$ fixed points on the Julia sets together with $d$ preimages of one of the fixed points.
+However, for quasi-Blaschke products, since $\dim_{\Cbb} \QB_d^{fm}=2d-2$, we need $2d-2$ points moving holomorphically.
+We will normalize quasi-Blaschke products so that $0$ and $\infty$ are attracting fixed points and $1$ is a repelling fixed point.
+Then we use the $d-1$ fixed points on the Julia sets together with $d$ preimages of the point $z=1$; as the fixed point $z=1$ is a preimage of itself, we indeed use $2d-2$ points.

-To prove Theorem \ref{main theorem 2}, suppose that there exists a non-zero tangent vector $\vec{v}\in T_{[f]}\Bcal^{fm}_d$ such that $||\vec{v}||_{WP}=0$.
+To prove Theorem \ref{main theorem 2}-(1), suppose that there exists a non-zero tangent vector $\vec{v}\in T_{[f]}\Bcal^{fm}_d$ such that $||\vec{v}||_{WP}=0$.
 Using the relation with the infinitesimal marked multiplier rigidity (Lemma \ref{lem_degen}) and the holomorphic index formula (Equation \eqref{eqn:HoloIndex}), we obtain three possible cases in Lemma \ref{lem_cases}.
-Then, using the holomorphic structure of $\Bcal_d^{fm}$, the quasiconformal surgeries from Theorem \ref{main theorem 1}, and an idea due to Oleg Ivrii (Proposition \ref{prop_Ivrii_trick}), we show that the first two cases cannot occur.
-The third case reduces to the situation that $\vec{v}\in T\mathcal{SA}^{fm}_d$.
-Then, we show that the third case almost never happens, in the sense that there is no absolutely continuous curve $\gamma\from I \to \mathcal{SA}^{fm}_d$ such that $||\gamma'(t)||_{WP}=0$ for almost every $t\in I$.
+Then, using the holomorphic structure of $\Bcal_d^{fm}$, the quasiconformal surgeries from Theorem \ref{main theorem 1}, and an idea due to Oleg Ivrii (Proposition \ref{prop_Ivrii_trick}), we show that one case cannot occur.
+The other two cases reduce to the situation where $\vec{v}\in T\mathcal{A}^{fm}_d$.
+Theorem \ref{main theorem 2}-(2) follows from the fact that $\int_0^1 |\gamma'(t)|\, dt > 0$ for every $C^1$-curve $\gamma$; see Lemma \ref{p:non-deg-analytic-paths}.